Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * Config/Pins.h set all other Kinematics SUPPORT_... to 0
 * disabled delta code in ... (tbd where)
 * RobotKinematics.h and .cpp in folder Movement/Kinematics

-There is an additional page, describing kinematic explanation and how it is implemented in firmware: [Robot kinematic details](https://docs.duet3d.com/en/User_manual/Machine_configuration/Robot_kinematic_details)